 - Protection from getting sued over inaccessible websites.
 Lawsuits against websites violating the Americans with Disabilities Act are only increasing.

-No matter their feelings on accessibility, no one can ignore how it affects profits.
+No matter their feelings on accessibility, no one can ignore how it affects their bottom line.

 I'd prefer to persuade people with the "don't be a dick to others" argument.
 But I long learned some people don't care about morals or treating other groups well.
 The money argument is an unfortunate but effective way around that.